LtSeed/VideoAssemblyMonitor/README.md

 - If the project fails to build, try running `./gradlew clean build` from the terminal in IDEA to clean up any previous build artifacts.
 - Ensure that the correct `-cp` classpath is set when running the application from the terminal (especially if you're using the JAR file).

----

-By following these steps, you should be able to easily open, build, and run the **Video Assembly Monitor** project in IntelliJ IDEA using Java 17 and Gradle.

 ## Contributing